ThomasBakaysaJr/dockerized-rce-simulation/README.md

 This uses dockerized containers to simulate a webserver's frontend and backend.

-### Offical Guide
+### Official Guide

 The official guide to installing docker can be found here: [Install Docker](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository).
-A quick install guide is shown below.
+A quick install guide is below.

 ### 1. Setup Apt Repository